Futures Trading

 Determining the Continuous Futures Contract Symbol

-TradingView has recently added the variable syminfo.current_contract to Pine Script.
+TradingView has also added the variable syminfo.current_contract to Pine Script.
 This would return the underlying contract for the current symbol if it is a continuous futures contract (na otherwise).

 Futures Asset Class Subscription Settings Walkthrough